Nelson Velazquez Preview, Player Props: Royals vs. Red Sox

 Nelson Velazquez At The Plate

-- Velazquez has four doubles, nine home runs and five walks while hitting .235.
+- Velazquez has five doubles, nine home runs and five walks while hitting .247.

-- Velazquez has an RBI in 10 of 26 games this year, with multiple RBI in four of them.
-He has also driven home three or more of his team's runs in one contest.
+- Velazquez has picked up an RBI in 40.7% of his games this season, with more than one RBI in 18.5% of his games.
+He has also driven in three or more runs in one contest.

-- In 15 of 26 games this year, he has scored, and three of those games included multiple runs.
+- He has scored in 55.6% of his games this year, with two or more runs scored in 11.1%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.